nov3mb3r/dFT/README.md

 Collection of the most popular and widely used open-source forensic tools in a lightweight and fast docker image.

 ## Overview
+Since Python2 support is coming to an end in Jan 2020, all tools should be ported to Python3

 Curently a beta testing for volatility version 3 and RegRipper 2.8

 The Docker image is based on [Alpine Linux](https://hub.docker.com/_/alpine/), the most lightweight linux container distribution.